ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Inputs

   * Client one time use nonce (cryptographically random string)
+  * Lockbox information
+    * Lockbox account ID - the assigned account ID for the lockbox
+    * Lockbox domain - this is the domain for the lockbox to use
+    * Lockbox access token - a verifiable token that is linked to the lockbox
+    * Proof of lockbox access secret' - proof required to validate that the lockbox access secret' is known, proof = hmac(`<lockbox-access-secret>`, "lockbox-access-validate:" + `<client-nonce>` + ":" + `<expires>` + ":" + `<lockbox-access-token>` + ":identity-lookup-update")
+    * Expiry of the proof for the 'lockbox access secret' - a window in which access secret Identity information
   * identity bundle information
     * Identity access token - as returned from the "identity access complete" request
     * Proof of 'identity access secret' - proof required to validate that the 'identity access secret' is known, proof = hmac(`<identity-access-secret>`, "identity-access-validate:" + `<identity>` + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<identity-access-token>` + ":identity-lookup-update")
     * Expiry of the proof for the 'identity access secret' - a window in which access secret proof is considered valid
-    * Stable ID - a stable ID representing the user regardless of which identity is being used or the current peer contact ID
+    * Stable ID - a stable ID representing the user regardless of which identity is being used or the current peer contact ID, stable ID = hash("stable-id:" + `<lockbox-domain>` + ":" + `<lockbox-account-id>`)
     * Public peer file- the public peer file associated with the contact ID
     * Priority / weight - SRV like priority and weighting system to gauge which identity discovered to be associated to the same peer contact have highest priority
     * signed by public peer file specified (only if peer file is being set, otherwise no "identityBundle" will be present)